anmud/learntocode/Dimi's classes/009_Reduce.md

 If you don’t pass in an `initial value`, `reduce` will assume the `first item` in your `array` is your `initial value.` This worked fine in the first few examples because we were adding up a list of numbers.

-If you’re trying to count the frequency of the fruit, and you leave out the `initial value` then things get weird.
+If you’re trying to count the `frequency` of the `fruit`, and you leave out the `initial value` then things get weird.
 Not entering an `initial value` is an easy mistake to make and one of the first things you should check when debugging.

 Another common mistake is to forget to `return` the `accumulator/initial value`.
 You must `return` something for the `reduce function` to work.
 Always double check and make sure that you’re actually `returning` the` value` you want.